Climate change forces Arctic animals to shift feeding habits - study

 The researchers, from the Norwegian Polar Institute and the University of Tromso, speculated that whales have shifted their diet, taking advantage of the fact that climate change is allowing new fish species to move further north as waters warm.

 Seals in contrast stuck with their old diet, but appeared to spend more time searching for the food at the glacier fronts.

-By contrast, the apparent doubling down by the ringed seals on their traditional hunting grounds despite the shifting climate "reflects limited adaptability and resilience".
+By contrast, the apparent doubling down by the ringed seals on their traditional hunting grounds "reflects limited adaptability and resilience".

-And that could be bad news for the seals in a changing world, the study warns.
+And that could be bad news for the seals in a changing world.

-"Species and subpopulations that are not able to make such changes are almost certain to decline, perhaps to extinction where refugial areas become too limiting for species survival," it said.
+"Species and subpopulations that are not able to make such changes are almost certain to decline, perhaps to extinction where refugial areas become too limiting for species survival," the study said.